Jubatian/rrpge-spec/specs/userlib/printf.rst

 - Param3-: Parameters (up to 13) used depending on format strings occurring.

-The printf function normally works similarly to simple string copy, however it recognizes and evaulates format strings and special sequences described in the Printf format string specification chapter.
+The printf function normally works similarly to simple string copy, however it recognizes and evaluates format strings and special sequences described in the Printf format string specification chapter.

 Hexadecimal numeric output takes at about 40 cycles per digit excluding the